-Now in 2023, we don't allow Tier 0 or 1 engines on work sites without retrofits.
+Now in 2024, nonroad Tier 0-3 engines are not allowed unless they have been retrofit, and cement mixers and dump trucks older than 2007 are not allowed unless retrofit.
 These tiers refer to EPA engine tiers, and there are resources on the website for what falls into each tier.
-For jobs that extend into 2024, Tier 2 and 3 engines will be restricted.
-Also starting in January 2024, cement mixers and dump trucks older than 2007 will not be allowed.
 Final standards will be phased in in 2025.